-Several years ago, an unusual group of people gathered together for a unique purpose: to create two pioneer videos about the work of F. M. Alexander.
-Our mission was to help bring this remarkable work into the public domain, to educate people about the work and to help people to begin to use it for themselves.
-Almost all of us — an actor, videographers, designers, musicians and crew — were students of the Technique and our focus was intense.
+Several years ago, an extraordinary group of people gathered for a unique purpose: to create pioneer videos about the work of F. M. Alexander.
+Our mission was to help bring this remarkable work into the public domain, educate people about the Alexander Technique, and help people begin to use the Technique to enhance their personal work and well-being.
+Almost all of us—including the videographers, designers, musicians and crew—were students of the Alexander Technique.

 My First Lesson